1hef001/Rust-Learn/common_programming_concepts/README.md

             ** Note there shouldn't be a semicolon at the end.
 It is not a mistake.**

     11. Conditional statements
-        - Example for if-else_if-else block
+        - Example for if-else_if-else block:
         ```
             fn main(){
                 let number = 3;